RayHightower/rayhightower.github.octo-broken/source/_posts/2014-02-06-installing-rubinius-using-rvm.markdown

 ```

 ###Next, Install Rubinius
-As of this writing, Rubinius can operate with a 1.8 language mode or a 1.9 language mode.
-The default mode is 1.8.
-Since I chose to install the 1.9 mode, I needed an additional command line flag, `--1.9`.
+As of this writing, Rubinius can operate in 1.8 language mode (the default) or 1.9 language mode.
+A 1.9 mode installation requires an additional command line flag, shown below.

 ```bash
 $ rvm install rbx --1.9